tchwork/debug-bundle/Dumping-PHP-Data-en.md

 `$a = 123; $b = array(&$a, &$a)`.

-References used for the transmission of objects/resources allows the same object/resource to exist at many positions in a nested structure.
+References used for the transmission of objects/resources allows the same object/resource to exist at many places in a nested structure.

 The desired representation must reflect the presence of these two types of references, otherwise it would be impossible to dump a recursive structure